JohnRizkalla/PowerBI_Sales_Data_Analysis/README.md

   # Insights

-  #### 1. Thers is a Drop in every 1st 2 Qrts in each year so need to dig deeper to validate these drops.
+  #### 1. There is a Drop in every 1st 2 Qtrs. in each year so need to dig deeper to validate these drops.
   #### 2. A recommendation for the company to reduce cost it might consider removing a product like "Sunshine"
   as it has the highest sold units with a relatively low Net Sales or sales can be increased by increasing its price.
-  #### 3. Next in action is to extract the Bottom 10 Sales Reps and look for ways of improvments.
+  #### 3. Next in action is to extract the Bottom 10 Sales Reps and look for ways of improvements.